marqo-ai/marqo/CONTRIBUTING.md

 ### Testing
 Notes:

-- if you don't have the exact python version specified in the `tox.ini` file, you can run tox like `tox -e py` which tells `tox` to use whatever python version it finds on your machine.
+- If you don't have the exact python version specified in the `tox.ini` file, you can run tox like this: `tox -e py`.
+This tells `tox` to use whatever python version it finds on your machine.
 - Be very careful if your environment has access to a Marqo production instance.
 These tests will arbitrarily modify, create and delete indices on the Marqo instances it uses for testing.

 #### Unit tests